 US Service Animal Laws in Texas

 Service animals are afforded more rights than emotional support animals.
-For the most part, state laws are similar with only a few minor variations.
+For the most part, state laws are similar, with only a few minor variations.
 It is important to check the laws in your specific state, however, so that you can obtain correct and up-to-date information.

 While handlers are not required to show proof of their animal’s certification or training, it can be a good idea to use animal service vests or laminated cards for easier identification.

 One thing that sets Texas apart is that they provide protection for the disabled if their service animal is attacked, injured, or killed by another individual.
-However, if your animal causes damage to public or private property, you will be held responsible.
+However, if your animal causes damage to public or private property, you may be held responsible.

 If you have a service animal, the laws in Texas should make your journey a little easier since you and your SA will be protected on most public property.

-Definitions of a Service Animal in Texas
+What Is Considered a Service Animal in Texas?

 Texas has specific criteria for defining a service animal: an SA is defined as being a helper or aid for a person who is physically, emotionally, or mentally disabled.
 Due to the many types of disabilities, the state indicates which ones are valid to be a service animal.
 These include:

-• Deafness or another hearing impairment
+- Deafness or another hearing impairment

-• Visual impairment
+- Visual impairment

-• Speech impairment
+- Speech impairment

-• Mental disability
+- Mental disability

-• Physical disability
+- Physical disability

-• Intellectual or developmental disability
+- Intellectual or developmental disability

-• Post-traumatic stress disorder (PTSD)
+- Post-traumatic stress disorder (PTSD)

-• Any health impairment for which the person needs special ambulatory services or devices.
+- Any health impairment for which the person needs special ambulatory services or devices.

 In most cases, a dog is the only type of animal that can be of service in Texas; sometimes, though, miniature horses are permitted.

-Housing Laws
+Texas Service Animal Housing Laws

 Texas’s service animal laws state that people with disabilities are entitled to full and equal housing.
 This falls in line with the federal Fair Housing Act that also protects people who have emotional support animals.
 Therefore, if you have a registered service animal, you do not have to pay fees while living in rented accommodation.
 However, you are responsible for any damages that your animal may cause while living there.

-Transportation & Air Travel Laws
+Texas Service Animal Transportation & Air Travel Laws

 When it comes to travel and transportation, you should never be discriminated against for having a service animal, which means you are permitted on buses, trains, taxis, etc. These entities must allow handlers and their service animals to board their vehicles and access services without prejudice.
 In fact, Texas laws can penalize those who refuse your animal public accommodation.
 The state can also penalize individuals who wrongfully claim that their animal is an SA.

-• If the animal is required to accompany you because of a disability
+- If the animal is required to accompany you because of a disability

-• That the animal is behaving well.
+- That the animal is behaving well.

-Employment Laws
+Texas Service Animal Employment Laws

 Unlike ESAs, service animals are protected under the American Disability Act (ADA), which means employers cannot knowingly refuse to grant “reasonable accommodations” to disabled people.

-This means that if the animal is legally qualified as a service animal, your employer must allow you to bring your animal into the work environment.
+This means that if the animal is legally qualified as a service animal, your employer usually must allow you to bring your animal into the work environment.
 In Texas, state employees are also allowed to take up to 10 days of paid leave to attend a training program for acquiring a service dog.

 However, an employer could refuse your request if the presence of an animal assistant would place “undue hardship” on business operations.
 The employer may also elect to provide a different, yet equally effective, accommodation than the one requested by the disabled person.

-Public Access Laws
+Texas Service Animal Public Access Laws

 SAs have special rights and are allowed in places that other animals typically aren’t.
 This means that you can take your SA to public places without having to show proof or documentation.